Would You Like to Work for Wow?

 Q: Do I have to live in Detroit to work for you?

-A: No. We are set up to work with coaches anywhere.
+A: No. Our coaches are located all over the US.
 If you are comfortable working remotely so are we.

 Q: I have a traditional full-time job.
 Is this something I can do after work and on weekends?